Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 To be well-positioned for Thailand 4.0, e-commerce sellers both in and outside of the country can:

 Target the industries that the government aims to grow.
 This includes top e-commerce categories like electronics and fashion, as well as unique local goods.
-Thailand Post, for example, is creating e-commerce units that showcase local produce, handicrafts, and other goods.
-It aims to have 25,000 of these e-commerce units by 2020.
+Thailand Post, for example, is creating e-commerce units that showcase local produce24, handicrafts, and other goods.
+It aims to have 25,000 of these e-commerce units25 by 2020.

 Stay up-to-date on logistical innovations in the country and the logistics service providers who can offer these.
 If you have the chance to offer faster shipping before your competitors do, and if the price makes sense for your business, grab it.

 Look beyond Thailand’s major cities.
 Understand the challenges and opportunities of online selling to people in the villages.
 Establish your brand early in the villages that will be first to benefit from the broadband network by using both online and offline marketing strategies.

 Learn digital marketing and advertising strategies and tools that can help you in Thailand.
 Seek out local advertising and marketing agencies with proven knowledge of Thai consumers and experience in the e-commerce space.